himanesh21/football_analysis/report/report.md

-# Computer Vision Project: Player & Ball Detection with Re-identification
+# Computer Vision Project: Re-ldentification in a Single Feed

 ## 📌 Project Overview